Project-MONAI/monai-deploy-app-sdk/docs/srs.md

 The SDK shall allow analyzing performance of the application at multiple levels: system, operator

 **System Level**
-Execution time of an App Run
+* Execution time of an App Run
-Real-time Tracking of available GPUs in the system
+* Real-time Tracking of available GPUs in the system
-GPU % Activity during an App Run
+* GPU Activity during an App Run
-% GPU Memory occupancy by processes during the App Run.
+* GPU Memory occupancy by processes during the App Run.

 **Operator Level**
-Operator runtime plot
+* Operator runtime plot
-Identify GPU idle and sparse usage
+* Identify GPU idle and sparse usage
-GPU workload trace for Kernels utilized by Operator
+* GPU workload trace for Kernels utilized by Operator

 #### Background
+MONAI Deploy App developers need to understand the bottleneck and resource utilization for their applications so that they can improve their applications for optimal performance.
+Developers need a combination of post processing & real-time tools to understand the performance implication of resource utilization.

 #### Verification Strategy